Jourama Falls is like no other. It's a pristine environment that terraces down into the valley and is a prime place to canyon.

 - Experience in abseiling (the main falls is a little more technical)

-- 150m rope for the large falls (if halving the rope) or 70m if using a Fiddle Stick, Smooth Operator, or other device.
+- 150m rope for the large falls (if halving the rope) or 70m if using a Fiddle Stick, Smooth Operator, or another rope retrieval technique / device.

 - Food & snacks for the day